cylarez/ws-rpc/README.md

-# Ws-RPC
+# WS-RPC

 Protocol Buffer Plugin for WebSocket based RPC generated code.

-Similar to gRPC, WsRPC will generate server and client code for your RPC routes.
+Similar to gRPC, WsRPC will generate server and client code for your protobuf defined RPC.

-Based on templates, you can change everything depending on your needs.
+Based on templates, you can change the output depending on your needs.

 Default supported templates: